 I hadn’t intended to update this again, but I mentioned in what was intended to be the last blog post that I’d spent quite a bit of time in and around Manchester, where the vegetarian movement originated of course.
 Since the atrocity on Monday night, numerous people, slebs among them, have had their say, including the most outspoken Mancunian vegetarian, who has long since moved to Los Angeles.
 Kevin Godley, another Mancunian vegetarian, who has lived in Dublin for several years, and who is one of my favourite musicians, described the violence as ‘mindless’; but it wasn’t, it was specifically targeted.
 The cultural background of the man who perpetrated mass-murder in Manchester, deliberately targeting an event popular with young girls, is similar to that of those men who raped numerous girls in Rochdale, amongst other towns.
 We all know this but we are not supposed to say it.
 As always, the feminist response will be worse than useless – yes Caroline Lucas, that means you.

 I don’t really have the time to maintain a blog, or the inclination to spend so much of my own time sat in front of a screen, when I do more than enough of it for a living.
 I’ve been wondering whether to do a summary, to tie up some loose ends, for this blog.
-I’ve tried to keep political, with a capital ‘P’, stuff elsewhere, so it can be found on links in the sidebar on a couple of separate blogs; politics will intrude onto this post, including via links to the more recent of those blogs.
+I’ve tried to keep political, with a capital ‘P’, stuff elsewhere, though it can be found on links within this post and in the sidebar.

 Backtracking, the first post on this blog summarised how the vegan and ecology movements do not necessarily have the same goals.
 The ‘small is beautiful’ world-view of the ecology movement ought to be compatible with veganism, if we can overcome the use of animals, as well as humans, as production units; ie expendable ‘resources’.
 Where I do agree with the ecology movement and the now defunct Ecology Party (the origin of which is mentioned in the previous blog post) is that of society being structured from the bottom-up, not the top-down; of democracy existing at the lowest level.